rollingedit/YouTube-Album-Splitter/README.md

 - **winget**: Windows package installer used to install missing helper tools automatically.

 yt-dlp handles the initial thumbnail, then the tool re-applies the final square cover art during metadata cleanup so Opus music players read it reliably.

+If you type `aac` at the prompt, FFmpeg converts existing `.opus` files in the output folder into `.m4a` AAC files.
+It strips leftover chapter/data streams during conversion so each AAC file behaves like a normal single song, then writes M4A-native tags and square album art.
+The original Opus files are removed only after the matching AAC file is created successfully.

 So the internal design is modular, but the released user experience stays simple: